tfsojon/richinsql-blog/content/post/2019-02-20-big-tempdb.md

 ![](/img/TempDB_ExtendedEvent_Shred_Offending_Query.png)

-You are then able to track down on your SQL Server what T-SQL query is causing your TempDB to grow, although we know that TempDB should really be configured to fill the disk in which it resides but as we mentioned earlier this isn&#8217;t possible in every configuration so it is important to understand that not all growth events are bad but this will allow you to see what is causing the growth of the database so that you can monitor and take action if required.
+You are then able to track down on your SQL Server what T-SQL query is causing your TempDB to grow, although we know that TempDB should really be configured to fill the disk in which it resides but as we mentioned earlier this isn't possible in every configuration so it is important to understand that not all growth events are bad but this will allow you to see what is causing the growth of the database so that you can monitor and take action if required.

 ### What I Have Learnt